panos1b/Meeting-Manager/readme.md

    ```

 3. **Access the Application**
-   Open a web browser and navigate to [http://localhost](http://localhost).
+   Open a web browser and navigate to [localhost](http://localhost:8080).
     - The index page will display forms for creating meetings and users, joining or leaving meetings, finding nearby meetings, and ending meetings.
     - The meeting page provides a list of active meeting.
     - The chat page provides an interface for sending and viewing messages during an active meeting.

+#### Shutdown Sequence
+Even if you don't terminate Redis you **must** allow the shutdown sequence of Spring Boot to complete after
+ending the build.
+If you don't you might encounter errors with the logs both in the Database and in Redis.
+If this happens just run `FLUSHALL` in a redis terminal connected to your redis server.
+WARNING THIS WILL DELETE ALL REDIS KEY - VALUES!
+Some logs will be permanently lost.

 ## Project Context